ivpn/ivpn.net/src/content/en/pages/privacy-guides/self-audit-part2.md

 ## How to verify your system firewall effectiveness

 In this scenario, you will learn how to ensure the system firewall is working effectively and blocking all traffic when the VPN is not connected.
 In order to check the firewall, you will monitor the network transmitted from your computer to the Internet.
-If the firewall is working correctly, there should not any [data egress](https://aviatrix.com/learn-center/cloud-security/egress-and-ingress/).
+If the firewall is working correctly, there should not be any [data egress](https://aviatrix.com/learn-center/cloud-security/egress-and-ingress/).

 For this scenario, you need to find the IP of your computer on the local network, most of the time it looks like `192.168.y.x`.